amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > 📘 **Reference:** [Manage emergency access accounts in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access)

 #### Create accounts
+To create emergency access accounts, run the script including the optional parameters:
+`PS> ./MLZ-CreateBreakGlassAccounts.ps1 -AccountNameBase "MLZ-Emergency-Account" -PWDLength 16 -EAGroupName "Emergency Access Accounts" -Environment USGov`The script `MLZ-Create-BreakGlassAccounts.ps1`

-The script `MLZ-Create-BreakGlassAccounts.ps1` will automate the following:
+This will automate the following:
-1. Create 2 Emergency Access Accounts
+- Create 2 Emergency Access Accounts
+  - *MLZ-Emergency-Account01*
+  - *MLZ-Emergency-Account02*
-2. Create an Emergency Access Privileged Access Group
+- Create an Emergency Access Privileged Access Group
+  - *Emergency Access Accounts*
+- Adds the 2 accounts to the group
-3. Assign the Privileged Access Group to the Global Administrator role using PIM
+- Assign the Privileged Access Group to the Global Administrator role using PIM
+  - Assignment Type = *Assigned*
+  - Duration = *Permanent*

+Perform the following manual steps to complete the configuration:
+1. Reset set the password for each Emergency Access account.
+2. Sign in with each account and reset the password (see recommendations in the next section)
+3. Once passwords are set and stored in a secure location, sign out of the Azure Portal.
+4. Sign in with the first administrator account for the remaining configuration.
+3. Follow the steps [here](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-groups-assign) to assign licenses to the *Emergency Access Accounts* group.

 > 📘 **Reference**: [Management capabilities for Privileged Access Groups](https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/groups-features)